SpiceSharp/SpiceSharp/articles/tutorials/gettingstarted.md

 ## Using exports

-Using exports allows for faster access to voltages, currents, circuit properties, etc. compared to using the event arguments of **[ExportSimulationData](xref:SpiceSharp.Simulations.IEventfulSimulation#SpiceSharp_Simulations_IEventfulSimulation_ExportSimulationData)**.
+Using exports allows for faster access to voltages, currents, circuit properties, etc. compared to using the extension methods.
 For example, we could be interested in the current through voltage source V1.
 In which case we can define some exports like this:

 [!code-csharp[Simulation](../../SpiceSharpTest/BasicExampleTests.cs#example01_simulate2)]